GetachewAbebe/Legal_Contract_Advisor_RAG_AI/README.md

 ## Contributing:

-We encourage contributions to this project.
+I encourage contributions to this project.
 Feel free to fork the repository, propose improvements, and share your feedback.

 ## License: